-Stakes shall be peeled round softwood, pointed, minimum diameter 75mm.
+Heavy standards/Extra heavy standards - 80 litres Stakes shall be peeled round softwood, pointed, minimum diameter 75mm.
 The stakes shall be driven into the base of the tree pit prior to placing the tree and backfilling.
-Stakes shall in general have a clear height above the finished ground level as follows unless directed otherwise: Selected standards - 900mm (2 stakes, one tie each) Heavy standards/Extra heavy standards - 1200mm (2 stakes, one tie each)
+Stakes shall in general have a clear height above the finished ground level as follows unless directed otherwise:

+Heavy standards/Extra heavy standards - 1200mm (2 stakes, one tie each) The stake shall be long enough to drive until they hold the tree firmly without rocking.
 Ties for bareroot trees, shall be approved rubber nail-on type with cushioned spacer such as Toms, or other equal and approved.
 Nails shall be flat headed galvanised and shall hold the ties securely into the stake.
 Ties shall not be over tight on the tree stems.
 Ties available from J Toms Limited, Wheeler Street, Headcorn, Ashford, Kent, TN27 9SH.

-Select standards - Type L1 (one tie per stake) Heavy standards/Extra heavy standards - Type L3 (one tie per stake) Ties for rootball and container grown trees shall be 50mm rubber tree belts in a figure of eight around the tree.
+Select standards - Type L1 (one tie per stake) Heavy standards/Extra heavy standards - Type L3 (one tie per stake)

+Ties for rootball and container grown trees shall be 50mm rubber tree belts in a figure of eight around the tree.
 Fixed to the stake with two flat head galvanised nails.

-Heavy standards/Extra heavy standards - two belts

-The tree shall be set upright and at the same depth as grown in the nursery, the roots shall be spread out (bareroot) and the suoil followed by compost topsoil mixture, backfilled.
+Select standards Type - two belts Heavy standards/Extra heavy standards - two belts he tree shall be set upright and at the same depth as grown in the nursery, the roots shall be spread out (bareroot) and the suoil followed by compost topsoil mixture, backfilled.

 Backfilling should be done to ensure close contact between roots and by firming in layers (bareroot).
-The soil shall be left level and tidy, any subsoil clods, bricks or stones over
+The soil shall be left level and tidy, any subsoil clods, bricks or stones over 50mm arising, collected and carted off site.